GoFundMe account created for man killed while changing tire - WOWO 1190 AM | 107.5 FM

 FORT WAYNE, Ind.
 (WOWO): A GoFundMe account has been created for the man killed in a Wednesday morning crash on Interstate 69.
-He pulled over to change a tire along the interstate around 10:30 a.m., and that’s when he was hit and killed by a pickup truck on northbound I-69 just north of the Illinois Road exit.
+50-year-old Robert Braun pulled over to change a tire along the interstate around 10:30 a.m., and that’s when he was hit and killed by a pickup truck on northbound I-69 just north of the Illinois Road exit.

 RELATED: One dead in I-69 crash